Certain individuals with highly in demand skills can apply for permanent residency independently, through the Skilled Independent (subclass 189) visa

 the relevant assessments once you have completed the information questionnaire.

 You will need to provide police clearances for all countries in which you have resided for 12 months or more in the last 10 years.
-There are limited exemptions to this if your employer is an accredited business sponsor

 Should I just book my health examinations and obtain police clearances?